Moosa Ghazi: International career

-On 5 August 1960, Ghazi managed to score a hat-trick in a record 7–0 victory over Thailand at the 1960 Merdeka Tournament.
+On 5 August 1960, Moosa managed to score a hat-trick in a record 7–0 victory over Thailand at the 1960 Merdeka Tournament.
+After the tournament finished, Moosa was selected for the Eastern/Western Zones Combined football team for the proposed Asian All-Stars tour of Europe, which ultimately never materialised.
+Other Pakistan players selected for the combined team included Abid Ghazi, Qayyum Changezi, Ghulam Rabbani, and Hussain Killer.

 In 1961, he captained the national team at their second match during the Burma national team tour to East Pakistan, where they played a series of friendlies.

 In the next edition of the Merdeka tournament where Pakistan participated, he played a crucial role in the 1962 Merdeka Tournament scoring several goals, as Pakistan ended runner up after falling to Singapore by 1–2 in the final.
 He scored the first goal of the match at the 28th minute, until the reportedly less dominant opponent side managed to overcome the score.
-In March 1967, Ghazi played a test series against Saudi Arabia scoring a hat-trick in the opening match.
+In March 1967, Moosa played a test series against Saudi Arabia scoring a hat-trick in the opening match.
 The series marked his final appearances for the national team.

 Coaching career

-Ghazi was appointed as head coach of the Habib Bank team which featured at the 1986 Asian Club Championship qualifying stage held at Colombo playing against Malavan, Saunders SC, and Victory SC.
+After retirement as player, Moosa served as head coach of the Habib Bank team.
+He also served as coach during the 1986 Asian Club Championship qualifying stage held at Colombo playing against Malavan, Saunders SC, and Victory SC.
 The team finished third out of four teams failing to qualify to the next stage.

 Personal life and death

 After the fall of Dhaka in 1971, both Moosa and his brother Abid Ghazi were arrested by the Indian Army and made prisoners of war.
-According to Abid, Moosa was previously offered Indian citizenship in the 1950s while playing in the country but he opted to sit tight.
+According to his brother Abid, Moosa was previously offered Indian citizenship in the 1950s while playing in Calcutta but he opted to sit tight.
 Moosa has also been reportedly described contrasting to his calm brother, often engaging in controversies and quarreling with referees and linesmen until eventually reconciling at the finalisation of the matches.

+In 2001, a beneficial football tournament was held in Moosa's name.

-Ghazi died on 12 May 2003.
-He spent his last years in poverty.
+Moosa died on 12 May 2003, spending his final years in poverty.